webroo/backbone-baseview/README.md

   });
 });

-myView.$el.appendTo('body');
-myView.render();
+// Attach the view to the DOM, this will also automatically render it myView.appendTo('body');
 ```

 Several concepts are introduced in this example.
 The most important thing to recognise is there's no `render` function - the rendering process is automated and uses the template information provided in the class definition.
-The following sections will explain the concepts in more detail.
+The other important point to make is that views are attached to the DOM using `appendTo`, which is a function provided by BaseView that helps with nested view management.

 ## Specifying templates and data